woman using chatbot on smartphone

 Chatbots can handle up to 80% of routine customer service questions

-Research shows that 55% of businesses that use chatbots generate more high-quality leads.
+According to research, 55% of businesses using chatbots generate more high-quality leads.

 "Understanding customer behaviour through AI-driven data analysis provides businesses with an opportunity to personalise services and create meaningful experiences."